theo-michel/sandee/README.md

 You can find the code & algorithm for the movement inside the sandy_navigator.py file in the analyze_image_for_sand(frame) function.

-Here is a brief overview of the movement algorithm:
-1. First identifies the predominant shade of yellow in the bottom 20% of the image (floor), then detects similar colors throughout the image.
-2. The image is split horizontally into left and right halves.
-3. Calculate the ratio of these pixels in each half.
-4. Compare ratios and make decision

-4.a If right side has almost no yellow (below minimum threshold) AND left has some, rotato left 4.b If left side has significantly more yellow than right side, rotate left 4.c If both sides have minimal sand content, rotate left 4.d Otherwise, go right

 ## Components